ande-zake/hasura-3factor-example/README.md

 Note : if you reach API local from docker (docker to localhost), you can use this command :

-using old docker version
+using old docker version on MAC
 ```bash
 $ curl -d '{"order_id": "abc-ad21-adf"}' -H 'Content-Type: application/json' docker.for.mac.localhost:8081/validate-order
 ```

-using new docker version
+using new docker version on MAC
 ```bash
 $ curl -d '{"order_id": "abc-ad21-adf"}' -H 'Content-Type: application/json' host.docker.internal:8081/validate-order
 ```